Zinc-30/notes/Reinforcement Learning.md

 ----

   - generalizes DPG to stochastic policies in a number of ways, giving spectrum from model-based to model-free algorithms
-  - while SVG(0) is direct stochastic generalization of DPG, SVG(1) combines actor, critic and environment dynamics model f
+  - while SVG(0) is direct stochastic generalization of DPG, SVG(1) combines actor, critic and environment dynamics model
   - actor is trained through combination of gradients from critic, model and reward simultaneously

   "Calculating gradients to optimise stochastic policies by reparameterising the stochasticity away from the network, thereby allowing standard gradients to be used instead of the high-variance REINFORCE estimator."